Synthetic learner: model-free inference on treatments over time: Abstract

 \section{Abstract}

-Understanding of the effect of a particular treatment or a policy pertains to many areas of interest -- ranging from political economics, marketing to health-care and personalized treatment studies.
-In this paper, we develop a non-parametric, model-free test for detecting the effects of treatment over time that extends widely used Synthetic Control tests.
-The test is built on counterfactual predictions arising from many learning algorithms.
-In the Neyman-Rubin potential outcome framework with possible carry-over effects, we show that the proposed test is asymptotically consistent for stationary, beta mixing processes.
-We do not assume that class of learners captures the correct model necessarily.
-We also discuss estimates of the average treatment effect, and we provide regret bounds on the predictive performance.
-To the best of our knowledge, this is the first set of results that allow for example any Random Forest to be useful for provably valid statistical inference in the Synthetic Control setting.
-In experiments, we show that our Synthetic Learner is substantially more powerful than classical methods based on Synthetic Control or Difference-in-Differences, especially in the presence of non-linear outcome models.
+Understanding the effect of a particular treatment or a policy pertains to many areas of interest, ranging from political economics, marketing to healthcare.
+In this paper, we develop a non-parametric algorithm for detecting the effects of treatment over time in the context of Synthetic Controls.
+The method builds on counterfactual predictions from many algorithms without necessarily assuming that the algorithms correctly capture the model.
+We introduce an inferential procedure for detecting treatment effects and show that the testing procedure is asymptotically valid for stationary, beta mixing processes without imposing any restriction on the set of base algorithms under consideration.
+We discuss consistency guarantees for average treatment effect estimates and derive regret bounds for the proposed methodology.
+The class of algorithms may include Random Forest, Lasso, or any other machine-learning estimator.
+Numerical studies and an application illustrate the advantages of the method.